 Saint-Tropez harbour is a major port in the Mediterranean, also providing 734 moorings split between two basins.
 The port area covers nine hectares, right next to the heart of this vibrant village.
-Innovation and top quality services have made the marina at Saint-Tropez one of the most famous in the world.
+Innovation and top quality services have made the marina at Saint-Tropez one of the world’s most famous places to visit in France.

 Cogolin is an ideal location to rest and relax or to explore the surrounding areas easily.
 It’s an excellent mooring location with the choice of three basins to berth a yacht.
 It has all manner of marine services from diving schools to ship’s chandler facilities.
 The marina is very well equipped for incoming vessels and even provides a repair yard.
 Cogolin Marina also has a variety of restaurants and shops.
 With Saint-Tropez just around the corner and Cannes and Monaco being a short drive away, it’s a great place to keep a boat.
 Owners looking to store their yacht for an extended time before they travel further afield will find Cogolin Marina a perfect situation.